-One of the very best things you can do for your skin during the cold, dry months of winter is to invest in a humidifier, especially if you’re cranking up the heat in your house.
+Investing in a humidifier, especially if you’re cranking up the heat in your house, is one of the best things you can do for your skin during the winter.
 Humidifiers raise humidity levels by adding moisture to the air, which is exactly what dry skin needs.

 2. Turn Down the Heat

-Cranking up the thermostat is a given as fall turns to winter.
-As tempting as it might be to turn the thermostat up to 80, do your skin a favor and don’t.
-Higher indoor temperatures might take the chill out of your bones, but your home’s central heating system only makes indoor air dryer.
+Cranking up the thermostat is a given throughout the winter.
+Do your skin a favor and avoid turning your thermostat up to 80 degrees.
+Higher indoor temperatures might take the chill out of your bones, but it only makes indoor air dryer.

 3. Skip the Hot Showers and Baths

-As much as soaking in a hot bath or taking a steaming shower might sound like the perfect remedy for a cold winter’s day, exposure to hot water in dry air can wreak havoc on the health of your skin.
+As much as soaking in a hot bath or taking a steaming shower might sound like the perfect remedy for a cold winter’s day, exposure to hot water in dry air can wreak havoc on your skin.

 The American Academy of Dermatology Association (AADA) recommends using warm water instead of hot water and limiting shower or bath time to no longer than 5-10 minutes.
-If you do treat your cold bones to a hot shower or bath, it’s recommended to keep the bathroom door shut and moisturize after you dry.
+If you do decide to take a hot shower or bath, it’s recommended to keep the bathroom door shut and moisturize immediately after hopping out.

-Another winter skincare tip dermatologists offer is to moisturize skin with a body oil before you step into a warm shower or bath.
-Coconut oil is an excellent moisturizer and will help hydrate and protect your skin before you bathe.
+Moisturizing skin with a body oil before you step into a warm shower or bath is another winter skincare tip that dermatologists recommend.
+For example, coconut oil is an excellent moisturizer and will help hydrate and protect your skin before you bathe.